Avro Canada CF-105 Arrow: Foreign interest

-Procurement of the Arrow from Canada, and setting up a production line in the UK, was studied, the unit price per aircraft built in the UK being estimated at £220,000 each for a production run of 100 aircraft, as opposed to the estimate of £150,000 per aircraft for the thin wing Javelin.
-The CF-105 would serve as a stopgap until the UK's F.155 project came to fruition, but with the F.155 due in 1963 and the Arrow not likely to reach the RAF before 1962, there was little point in proceeding.
+Procurement of the Arrow from Canada, and setting up a production line in the UK, was explored.
+The unit price per aircraft built in the UK was estimated at £220,000 each for a production run of 100 aircraft, as opposed to the estimate of £150,000 for each upgraded Javelin.
+The CF-105 would serve as a stopgap until the F.155 project came to fruition, but with the F.155 due in 1963 and the Arrow unlikely to reach the RAF before 1962, there was little point in proceeding.

-The infamous 1957 Defence White Paper, described as "the biggest change in military policy ever made in normal times", led to the cancellation of almost all British manned fighter aircraft then in development, and completely curtailed any likelihood of a purchase.
-In January 1959, the UK's final answer was no; Britain countered with an offer to sell Canada the English Electric Lightning.
+The infamous 1957 Defence White Paper, described as "the biggest change in military policy ever made in normal times", led to the cancellation of almost all British manned fighter aircraft in development and eliminated the possibility of an Arrow purchase.
+Instead, the UK offered to sell Canada the English Electric Lightning interceptor.

 The French government expressed an interest in the Iroquois engine for an enlarged version of the Dassault Mirage IV bomber, the Mirage IVB.
-This was one of several engines being considered, including the Olympus, with an order for 300 Iroquois being considered.
-Acting on media speculation that the Iroquois engine program was also in jeopardy of being cancelled, the French government chose to end negotiations in October 1958 and opted for an upgraded version of the indigenous Snecma Atar, instead.
-There was never an explanation for this decision offered by the French government, even after Avro tried to offer the Iroquois as a private venture.
+This was one of several engines under consideration, including the Olympus, with an order for 300 Iroquois considered.
+Acting on media speculation that the Iroquois engine program was also at risk of cancellation, the French government ended negotiations in October 1958 and opted for an upgraded version of the indigenous Snecma Atar, instead.
+The French government never explained its decision, even after Avro offered the Iroquois as a private venture.

-In the US, the 1954 interceptor was well underway, and would ultimately introduce the Convair F-106 Delta Dart, an aircraft with many similarities to the Arrow.
+In the US, the 1954 interceptor program was well underway, and would ultimately introduce the Convair F-106 Delta Dart, an aircraft with many similarities to the Arrow.
 More advanced designs were also being considered, notably the Mach 3 Republic XF-103, and by the time the Arrow was flying, the much more advanced North American XF-108.
-Both of these programs were cancelled during the mock-up stage, as it was believed the need for a manned interceptor of very high-performance simply did not exist as the Soviets were clearly moving their strategic force to ICBMs.
-This argument added weight to the justification of cancelling the Arrow.
+Both of these programs were cancelled during the mock-up stage, as very high-performance manned interceptors were seen as unneeded in light of the Soviet shift towards ICBMs rather than strategic bombers.
+This argument added weight to the justification for cancelling the Arrow.
 In 1958, Avro Aircraft Limited president and general manager Fred Smye elicited a promise from the USAF to "supply, free, the fire control system and missiles and if they would allow the free use of their flight test centre at ...
 Edwards AFB."